 Q: What Is Concurrent Filing?

-A: Persons seeking to immigrate to the United States in employment-based categories must complete two separate processes in order to become permanent residents.
-First, they must establish that they qualify in one of the employment-based immigrant categories, by filing Form I-140, Immigrant Petition for Alien Worker.
-Second, they must establish that they qualify for permanent residence under the general rules applicable to all immigrants, whether employment-based or not, which may be done in the United States by filing Form I-485, Application to Register Permanent Residence or Adjust Status, or from outside the United States by completing consular immigrant visa processing.
-In the past, persons had to wait for the U.S. Citizenship and Immigration Services (USCIS) to approve the I-140 before being able to pursue the second step of the process.
+A: Persons seeking to immigrate to the United States in employment-based (EB) categories must complete two separate processes in order to become permanent residents.
+First, they must establish eligibility in one of the EB categories, by filing Form I-140, Immigrant Petition for Alien Worker.
+Second, they must establish admissibility for permanent residence under the general rules applicable to all immigrants, whether employment-based or not.
+This may be done in the United States by filing Form I-485, Application to Register Permanent Residence or Adjust Status, or from outside the United States by completing immigrant visa consular processing.
+In the past, the I-140 had to be approved by U.S. Citizenship and Immigration Services (USCIS) before being able to pursue the second step of the process, the I-385.

-Concurrent filing, which became permissible under an interim rule announced on July 31, 2002, allows persons applying for permanent residence to submit the Form I-485, Application to Register Permanent Residence or Adjust Status, either along with a Form I-140, Immigrant Petition for Alien Worker, or after the I‑140 is filed but before it is approved, as long as there is no quota backlog in their immigrant category.
+Concurrent filing allows applicants for permanent residence to submit the Form I-485, Application to Register Permanent Residence or Adjust Status, either along with a Form I-140, Immigrant Petition for Alien Worker, or after the I‑140 is filed but before it is approved, as long as there is no quota backlog in their immigrant category.
 Concurrent filing affects only the Adjustment of Status (I‑485) process, it does not affect those cases pursuing consular immigrant visa processing.

 Q: Must Concurrent Filing Be Used?